semantic-release/semantic-release/docs/support/troubleshooting.md

 When squashing commits make sure to rewrite the resulting commit message to be compliant with the project's commit message convention.

-**Note**: if the resulting squashed commit would encompasses multiple changes (for example multiple unrelated features or fixes) then it's probably not a good idea to squash those commits together.
+**Note**: if the resulting squashed commit encompasses multiple changes (for example multiple unrelated features or fixes) then it's probably not a good idea to squash those commits together.
 A commit should contain exactly one self-contained functional change and a functional change should be contained in exactly one commit.
 See [atomic commits](https://en.wikipedia.org/wiki/Atomic_commit).

 ## `reference already exists` error when pushing tag